 In 1667 Pope Clement IX beatified Santa Rosa; 4 years later Pope Clemente X canonized her as the first Saint in the New World and designating August 30 to her.
 Still today, this day is a public holiday in Peru (and many other Latin America countries) honoring the devoted and selfless patroness.

-In honor of Santa Rosa de Lima the 30th of August is a public holiday in Peru.
-On this day relgious celebrations take place in downtown Lima incl. a procession from the Church and Convent of Santo Domingo to Lima's Cathedral on the Plaza de Armas.
-Numerous followers also visit the Church and Sanctuary of Saint Rose of Lima especially on this day.
+Celebrations in honor of Santa Rosa are most enthusiastic in Lima where a large procession from the Church and Convent of Santo Domingo to Lima's Cathedral on the Plaza de Armas takes place.
+Many followers also visit the Church and Sanctuary of Saint Rose of Lima especially on this day.